 Siding colors will look different depending on the lighting and time of day.
 So make sure to keep that in mind and look at your color samples under different lights or on the side of your house at different times of the day.

-If you need help deciding on what siding is perfect for your home and installation, give us a call at (203) 838-3838 to learn more about how Landmark Exteriors can help you.
+If you need help deciding on what siding is perfect for your home and installation, give our siding contractors a call at (203) 838-3838 to learn more about how Landmark Exteriors can help you.

 When deciding what roofing you want for your home, you want to consider quality, durability and look, among other factors.
 Metal roofing might be a great option if you’re looking to update your home.
 But, why choose metal roofing over different types of roofing such as asphalt or cedar?
 We have a few reasons below.

 Metal roofing is very lightweight and can often be applied directly over an existing roof, saving you the cost of tearing off your existing roof.